Big Brother 2 (American season): Future appearances

 Mike Malin and Will Kirby returned for Big Brother: All Stars.
 Bunky Miller and Monica Bailey were also candidates for Big Brother: All Stars, but were not chosen to compete.
 Nicole Schaffrich made an appearance on Big Brother: All Stars to host a few competitions.
 Mike Malin also returned for Big Brother 10 to host a food competition along with other Big Brother alumni, before returning for Big Brother 14, where he competed as a coach.
+In 2013, Kirby moderated the Big Brother 15 jury roundtable segment, a role he would continue to assume annually (excluding Big Brother: All Stars & Big Brother 23 due to the COVID-19 pandemic), until his last appearance during Big Brother 25.

+In 2005, Mike Malin and Will Kirby competed on the Bravo reality competition show Battle of the Network Reality Stars.
+In 2025, Kirby competed on the NBC reality competition show, Deal or No Deal Island.